7th Infantry Regiment (United States): World War II

 During World War II, the regiment fought German forces on three fronts, North Africa, Italy, and Northwest Europe.
 It conducted four amphibious landings against beach defenses earning a spearhead device on the streamers awarded for these battles.

 In 1942, the regiment conducted an amphibious landing in Morocco.

 On 10 July 1943, the regiment made an amphibious assault at Licata, Operation Husky Mollarella, Poliscia, Torre di Gaffe e Rocca San Nicola beaches starting the Allied invasion of Sicily.
 In 1944, it landed at Anzio, conducted a breakout and drove towards Rome.
 In August 1944, the regiment landed again, this time in Southern France as part of Operation Dragoon, advancing up the Rhone River to the German frontier.

 After fighting in the Vosges and in the Alsace at the Colmar Pocket the 7th crossed the Rhine into Germany.
 Taking part in the seizure of Munich it headed for Austria, reaching the Salzburg area in the waning days of the war.
-Elements of the regiment commanded by Colonel John A. Heintges captured Hitler's retreat at Berchtesgaden on 4 May 1945.
+After the 3rd Division is able to capture the key bridges over the Saalach River, the regiment commanded by Colonel John A. Heintges upon direct orders from division commander General John O'Daniel entered Hitler's retreat at Berchtesgaden on 4 May 1945..
+See also American Courage, American Carnage Video Transcript Presentation by John C. McManus.